Opening the Vocabulary of Egocentric Actions: Method

 To achieve this, we first mask static information (objects in the background) from a frame of the video clip.
-The most obvious choice is to use \textit{temporal gradient} that eliminates any static information and focuses primarily on the region having non-zero motion vectors (active region).
-In hand-object interactions, this active region is expected to have the active object.
+The most obvious choice is to use \textit{temporal gradient} that eliminates any static information and focuses primarily on the region with non-zero motion vectors, which we refer to as the active region~\footnote{active regions may still contain static objects, e.g., for the action of “cutting onions”, the cutting board which is present in the active region is static.
+This object is not a distractor and is relevant for action prediction.}.
+In hand-object interactions, this active region is expected to contain the active object.
 Furthermore, we exploit the compositional nature of actions and propose a new \textit{object mixing} augmentation.
-The idea is very simple -- combining two clips with the same verb but different objects to generate a third clip Fig.~\ref{fig:framework}b.
-Given two clips from the batch $x_i$ and $x_j$ having the same verb, we get the object mixed clip $x_{i}^{'}$
+The idea is simple -- we combine two clips with the same verb but different objects to generate new object mixed clips (Fig.~\ref{fig:framework}b).
+Formally, given two clips from the batch, $x_i$ and $x_j$, having the same verb, we get the object mixed clips $x_{i}^{‘}$ and $x_{j}^{‘}$.

-where $\nabla x_i$ is the first-order temporal gradient of $x_i$ and $\odot$ is the element-wise matrix multiplication. $(\nabla x_j)^{-1}$ refers to the inverted gradient image of $x_j$.
-Guiding augmentations increase the bag of positives per anchor which is beneficial for rare verbs.
+where $\nabla x_i$ is the first-order temporal gradient of $x_i$ (which masks static regions) and $\odot$ is the element-wise matrix multiplication; $(\nabla x_j)^{-1}$ refers to the inverted gradient image of $x_j$ and $\alpha$ is the mixing hyperparameter.
+To summarize, masking aims at minimizing the impact of distractor objects outside of the active region, and mixing prevents the model from being biased towards low-level object information, e.g., color, shape, and hence to the observed verb-object compositions.